Myabaou/cdktf-sample/cdktf/README.md

 - **dev**: Development environment with minimal NAT Gateway
 - **stg**: Staging environment with single NAT Gateway
 - **prd**: Production environment with NAT Gateway per AZ

+## Current Resources

+The infrastructure stack (`InfraStack`) currently manages:

+- **VPC**: Virtual Private Cloud with public/private subnets
+- **SQS**: Simple Queue Service with optional DLQ

+## Adding New Resources

+To add new resources (e.g., RDS, Lambda, API Gateway):

+1. Import the necessary providers in `lib/infra-stack.ts`
+2. Add configuration to `lib/environment.ts`
+3. Implement the resource in `InfraStack` class
+4. Add outputs if needed for cross-resource references

+No Makefile or script changes are required - the same commands work for any number of resources.